napari/napari/README.md

 For more details on how to use `napari` checkout our [in-depth tutorials](https://napari.github.io/napari-tutorials/).
 These are still a work in progress, but we'll be updating them regularly.

-## plans
+## mission and values

-We're working on several features, including

-- support for multiple linked canvases
-- script & macro generation
-- a plugin ecosystem for integrating image processing and machine learning tools

-See [this issue](https://github.com/napari/napari/issues/420) for some of the features on the roadmap for our `0.3` release.
-Feel free to add comments or ideas!
+For more information about our plans for `napari` you can read our [mission and values statement](./docs/MISSION_AND_VALUES.md), which includes more details on our vision for supporting a plugin ecosystem around napari.

 ## contributing